Jibbajabbajim/GT7-RaceEngineer/README.md

 STRATEGY - Predefined strategies (Plan A, Plan B etc).
 Monitor during the race and provide feedback (e.g. "Two more laps needed in this stint").
 Monitor tyre use and percentage and provide feedback ("You are using too much tyres/fuel to last the stint".
 Calculate the number of laps remaining in the race?
 Not sure is this is possible yet.

 CONFIG FILE - As the number of parameters increases, a config file may make more sense.

+IMPROVED AUDIO - edit the audio to include radio "beeps" and radio quality sound.